Zeldixz/homelab-casestudy/README.md

 1. Introduction

+I wanted to build a homelab to really understand enterprise IT systems.
+I set out to secure a network with pfSense, use virtual machines, containerize applications, and even deploy a Python web app to test everything end-to-end and see if Docker could handle a new deployement as if I was deploying a more formal web application without the need of a third party actor.

-In pursuit of practical experience and a deeper understanding of enterprise IT systems, I embarked on the creation of a homelab.
+In a pursuit of a more practical experience and a deeper understanding of enterprise IT systems, I got on the creation of a homelab.
 The objectives were to:

 Establish a secure network perimeter using pfSense.